The Four Stages of a Coaching Assignment: A Coach's Perspective

 - Is it clear what success will look like and how it will be evaluated?

 - Is it clear that coaching is the appropriate intervention rather than mentoring or counselling/therapy?

 You should hear from the sponsor within 7-10 days of the chemistry session whether you have been selected.
-The next stage is to set up the three-way contracting meeting between the line manager, the player and yourself.
+The next stage is to set up the three-way contracting meeting between the line manager, the coachee and yourself.

-HR/Personnel department should also be notified so they can close off the administration of the contract, or open a new file for further coaching if agreed.
-There is likely to be a Coaching Feedback Form/Survey to be completed for HR/Personnel department for them to evaluate coaching effectiveness in the organisation over time.
+HR/Personnel department should also be notified so they can close off the administration of the contract or open a new file for further coaching if agreed.
+There is likely to be a Coaching Feedback Form/Survey to be completed for the HR/Personnel department for them to evaluate coaching effectiveness in the organisation over time.

 Read more blogs